Design of the D-245 diesel engine

 The holes in the gasket for the cylinder liners are edged with sheet steel.

-When a diesel engine is assembled at the factory, the cylinder holes of the gasket are additionally edged with fluoroplastic split rings.
+When When assembling a diesel engine at the factory, the cylinder holes of the gasket are additionally edged with fluoroplastic split rings.

 Crank mechanism

-The main parts of the crank mechanism are: crankshaft, pistons with piston rings and pins, connecting rods, main and connecting rod bearings, flywheel.
+The main parts of the crank mechanism are: the crankshaft, pistons with piston rings and pins, connecting rods, main and connecting rod bearings, and a flywheel.

-The crankshaft is steel, has five main and four connecting rod journals.
+The crankshaft is made of steel and has five main and four connecting rod journals.

-The axial force of the crankshaft is perceived by four bimetallic half-rings or half-rings made of aluminum alloy installed in the bores of the cylinder block and the fifth main bearing cover.
+The axial force of the crankshaft is supported by four bimetallic half rings or half rings made of aluminum alloy, installed in the bores of the cylinder block and the cover of the fifth main bearing.

 The crankshaft is sealed with cuffs at the front and rear.

-A timing gear (crankshaft gear), an oil pump drive gear, a water pump and generator drive pulley are installed on the front end of the shaft.
+The timing gear (crankshaft gear), oil pump drive gear, water pump and generator drive pulley are installed on the front end of the shaft.
 The flywheel is attached to the rear flange of the shaft.

-Piston is made of aluminum alloy.
-There is a combustion chamber at the bottom of the piston.
+The piston is made of aluminum alloy.
+The combustion chamber is made in the piston bottom.
 The combustion chamber is offset relative to the piston axis.

-The piston has three grooves in the upper part - compression rings are installed in the first two, and an oil scraper ring is installed in the third.
+The piston has three grooves in the upper part - the compression rings are installed in the first two, and the oil scraper ring in the third.

-An insert made of special cast iron is poured under the groove of the upper compression ring.
-The piston bosses have holes bored out for the piston pin.
+A special cast iron insert is poured under the groove of the upper compression ring.
+The piston bosses have bored holes for the piston pin.

-Piston rings are made of cast iron.
-The upper compression ring is made of high-strength cast iron and has the shape of an isosceles trapezoid in cross-section.
+The piston rings are made of cast iron.
+The upper compression ring is made of high-strength cast iron and has an isosceles trapezoid in cross-section.

 The second compression ring is conical.
-On the end surface of the lock, the compression rings are marked “Top” (“TOP”).
-Box type oil scraper ring with spring expander.
+On the end surface near the lock, the compression rings are marked "Top" ("TOP").
+The oil scraper ring is box-type with a spring expander.

 Connecting rod - steel, I-section.
 A bushing is pressed into its upper head.
-To lubricate the piston pin, there are holes in the upper end of the connecting rod and the bushing.
+There are holes in the upper head of the connecting rod and the bushing for lubricating the piston pin.

-Boring of the bed in the lower head of the connecting rod for the liners is done in the assembly with the cover.
-Therefore, it is not allowed to change the connecting rod caps
+The boring of the bed in the lower head of the connecting rod for the liners is carried out in assembly with the cover.
+Therefore, changing the connecting rod covers is not allowed.

-The connecting rod and the cap have the same numbers stamped on their surfaces.
-In addition, the connecting rods have weight groups based on the mass of the upper and lower heads.
+The connecting rod and cover have the same numbers stamped on their surfaces.
+In addition, the connecting rods have weight groups by the weight of the upper and lower heads.

-The designation of the mass group is applied to the end surface of the upper head of the connecting rod.
-The diesel engine must have connecting rods of the same group installed.
+The designation of the weight group is applied to the end surface of the upper head of the connecting rod.
+The diesel engine must be equipped with connecting rods of the same group.

-Diesel engines use main and connecting rod bearing shells of two sizes in accordance with the rating of the crankshaft journals.
+The diesel engines use liners of the main and connecting rod bearings of two sizes in accordance with the nominal value of the crankshaft journals.

-The flywheel is made of cast iron and is bolted to the crankshaft flange.
-A steel ring gear is pressed onto the flywheel.
+The flywheel is made of cast iron and is attached to the crankshaft flange with bolts.
+A steel toothed ring is pressed onto the flywheel.

-The distribution mechanism consists of a camshaft, intake and exhaust valves, as well as parts for their installation and drive: pushers, rods, rocker arms, adjusting screws with nuts, plates with crackers, springs, struts and rocker arm axles.
+The distribution mechanism consists of a camshaft, intake and exhaust valves, as well as their installation and drive parts: tappets, rods, rocker arms, adjusting screws with nuts, plates with crackers, springs, struts and a rocker shaft.

-The camshaft is five-bearing, driven by the crankshaft through the distribution gears.
+The camshaft is a five-bearing one, driven by the crankshaft through the distribution gears.

 The camshaft bearings are five bushings pressed into the block bores.

-The front bushing (on the fan side) is made of aluminum alloy and has a thrust collar that holds the camshaft from axial movement; the remaining bushings are made of special cast iron.
+The front bushing (on the fan side) made of aluminum alloy has a thrust collar that holds the camshaft from axial movement, the remaining bushings are made of special cast iron.

-Pushers are steel.
-The working surface of the pusher plate is overlaid with bleached cast iron and has a spherical surface of large radius (750 mm).
+The tappets are steel.
+The working surface of the tappet plate is welded with chilled cast iron and has a spherical surface of a large radius (750 mm).

-As a result of the fact that the camshaft cams are made with a slight inclination, the pushers perform a rotational movement during operation.
+As a result of the fact that the camshaft cams are made with a slight inclination, the tappets perform a rotational motion during operation.

-Push rods are made of steel rod.
-The spherical part that goes inside the pusher and the rod cup are hardened.
+The tappet rods are made of steel rod.
+The spherical part entering the tappet and the rod cup are hardened.

-The valve rocker arms are made of steel and swing on an axis mounted on four racks.
-The outer pillars are of increased rigidity.
+The valve rocker arms are steel, swing on an axis mounted on four racks.
+The outer racks are of increased rigidity.

-The rocker arm axis is hollow and has eight radial holes for supplying oil to the rocker arms.
+The rocker arm axis is hollow, has eight radial holes for supplying oil to the rocker arms.
 The movement of the rocker arms along the axis is limited by spacer springs.

-Each valve closes under the action of two springs: external and internal, which act on the valve through a plate and crackers.
+Each valve closes under the action of two springs: external and internal, which act on the valve through the plate and crackers.

-The sealing collars installed on the valve guides prevent oil from entering the diesel cylinders and exhaust manifold through the gaps between the valve stems and the valve guides.
+Sealing cuffs installed on the valve guide bushings prevent oil from entering the diesel cylinders and exhaust manifold through the gaps between the valve stems and the guide bushings.